 During the committee process, several business trade associations came out in support of the legislation and no groups testified in opposition.
-Likewise, the legislation received unanimous bi-partisan support from the members of the House Insurance Committee.
+Likewise, the legislation has received unanimous bi-partisan support throughout the legislative process including a 97-0 vote in favor of the legislation when it passed the Ohio House.

-We urge a YES vote on HB 447 on the House floor.
-Your vote may be recorded on the Ohio Chamber's General Assembly Voting Record which is a compilation of your voting record on key pro-business legislation during the 134th General Assembly.
+We urge a YES vote on HB 447 on the Senate floor.
+Your vote may be recorded on the Ohio Chamber's Voting Record which is a compilation of your voting record on key pro-business legislation during the General Assembly.